belle2/basf2/framework/doc/installation-tools.rst

 Installation
 ------------

-In case you don't have a centrally provided Belle 2 Software you need to install the tools locally.
+In case you don't have a centrally provided Belle II Software you need to install the tools locally.
 Once you have `uploaded your ssh key
 <Git/Stash Introduction>`_ to https://stash.desy.de can obtain the
-software tools from the central Belle 2 code repository with the following command::
+software tools from the central Belle II code repository with the following command::

     $ git clone ssh://git@stash.desy.de:7999/b2/tools.git